ivan-smidt/egg-signal-simulation-labview/README.md

 - Frequency-domain display (FFT)
 - Automatic rhythm classification

+  ## Requirements

+- LabVIEW 2026 or newer
+- For older versions, use [`egg-signal-simulation-2020.vi`](egg-signal-simulation-2020.vi), saved for LabVIEW 2020
 ## How to run

 1. Download [`egg-signal-simulation.vi`](egg-signal-simulation.vi) and open it in LabVIEW.